jaames/flipnote.js/docs/recipes.md

 fs.writeFile(this.meta.current.filename + '.gif', buffer);
 ```

-## Flipnote WAV export
+## WAV conversion

-flipnote.js also comes with a built-in WAV encoder, for converting Flipnote audio tracks into a standard audio format.x
+flipnote.js also comes with a built-in WAV encoder, for converting Flipnote audio tracks into a standard audio format.
 This section assumes you have already opened your Flipnote as a {@link Flipnote} object called `note`.

 ### Encode WAV (web, node)